Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 System components and basic operation

-- A high capacity soap reservoir, typically 3 L to 10 L
+- Reservoir capacity is often in the 3 L to 10 L range

-- Pumping mechanism, either centralized or integrated at each dispenser
+- Pumping may be centralized or integrated at each dispenser

-- Check valves to prevent backflow and dripping
+- Check valves help reduce backflow and dripping

-Depending on manufacturer design, a single reservoir may supply six to ten dispensers or more.
+Depending on the manufacturer, one reservoir may support six to ten dispensers or more.

 Why multi-feed systems are specified in commercial restrooms